VincentRevel/Weather-DAG-Airflow/README.md

 ## Documentation

-Detailed documentation for this project, including a step-by-step guide and explanations of the code, can be found in the `docs/` directory.
+Detailed documentation for this project, including a step-by-step guide and explanations of the code, can be found in my [Medium post](https://medium.com/@vincentrevell/building-a-data-pipeline-for-weather-data-using-aws-and-apache-airflow-a-solo-journey-cea868adb54c).

 ## Acknowledgments